August 20, 2013 / Gold-filled Info

 7. Why is there a color variance between gold-filled items?

 The gold-filled color will vary due to the different finishing processes used by manufacturers.
 Most items are near the industry standard "Hamilton" color; however, some items will be more yellow, tawny, or darker in hue.
 Variance has increased because more manufacturers are now working with the material and consumer preferences are changing.
 Hamilton color was standard for many years but different markets now demand more yellow or brassy looking gold finishes.
 Some manufacturers will add a plating layer on top of the fused, layered gold-filled material to achieve a high-polish finish of a different color.
 In recent years, gold-filled has become very popular in Asian countries.
 Consumers there prefer a more yellow gold that mimics high karat alloys.
-As manufacturers shift production to serve a more global market, we see a wider color range in product offerings.
+As manufacturers shift production to serve a more global market, we see a wider color range in products.

 images of gold filled products including heart charms, chain, bezels, and lever back earrings